 3. Feeding them on a schedule: Feed your baby cockatiel at regular intervals, preferably three times a day.
 This will help them get into a routine and make eating easier.

-4. Monitoring their weight: Keep an eye on your baby cockatiel’s weight and make sure they’re getting enough to eat.
+4. Monitoring their weight: Keep an eye on your baby cockatiel’s body weight and make sure they’re getting enough to eat.
 If they start putting on too much or too little weight, talk to your vet about adjusting their diet accordingly.

 What type of food to give your cockatiel babies?